“What are human beings that you are mindful of them, mortals that you care for them?” — Psalm 8:4

 We’ll be looking at the official teaching of the Catholic Church, drawn from the Catechism, councils, and papal documents.
 Then we will take on the tough questions, with class interaction.

 Join Greg Smith as he leads this three-session January interim course.
-This class is available on its own or with a LANE All-Access Pass.
+This class is available with an All-Access Pass or individual course tuition.